AleksandarDzudzevic/TutoringWebApp/README.md

 ## Problem Definition
 As a student, I often struggled with not having a place to find the right tutor.
 Just like many, I ended up going with the tutors recommended by friends or relatives, which usually turned out to be better at selling their services than actually teaching and that bothered me.
 I also struggled with finding ones that lived close to me.
 I got contacted by my client, a teacher, who saw a similar issue and explained that in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful as the students who wanted to find him couldn't due to many other tutors teaching the same subject.
 To change this, my client requested a tutoring platform where students can find tutors that are well-ranked not well-advertised, live close to them, and are within their price range so that tutoring services can finally be level that they are supposed to.
-Furthermore, this app aims to constantly interact with users establishing a relationship filled with trust, which isn't the case with current platforms which often seem sketchy.

 ## Rationale for Proposed Solution
 To revolutionize tutoring services and allow the best-ranked tutors to get the most exposure, instead of the ones with the best advertising, I have decided to develop a web application for my client that will serve as an inclusive platform that will connect highly ranked tutors and students seeking their help, allowing the most optimal learning experience.